You can get your learner's (L) licence on or after your 16th birthday. To get your L, you’ll need to pass the knowledge test.

 Learner's licence driving restrictions

-It's important to follow the restrictions of graduated licensing when you get your L. If you violate these restrictions or get any other tickets or prohibitions, you must pay graduated licensing penalties.
+It's important to follow the restrictions when you get your L. If you violate these restrictions or get any other tickets or prohibitions, you must pay graduated licensing penalties.

 Rules for cellphone use